chloe-klatyn/klatyn-truffle-starter/README.md

 truffle deploy --network testnet
 ```

-To deploy the contracts to the Cypress mainnet:
+To deploy the contracts to Cypress mainnet:

 ```
 truffle deploy --network mainnet